meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 It&rsquo;s likely that people report &ldquo;serving&rdquo; differently, and many people eat lean fish and call it seafood.
 So if you make sure to choose wild oily fish, I wager that two normal-size servings per week, whatever that means for you, will suffice.

 This result looks quite a bit less than the weekly 1.4 kg I proposed, but that depended on genes.

-<a id="orgae29db2"></a>

-## Leucine

-You need ~3g of leucine to stimulate muscle protein synthesis (MPS).
-See <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4558471>.
-So any one meal needs to exceed a certain amount of protein.

-HOW MUCH LEUCINE IS IN 100g OF FOOD?
-From nutritiondata.self.com:

-    cheese, cheddar           2385 mg
-    cheese, gouda             2564 mg
-    egg, whole, raw           1088 mg
-    fish, herring, raw        1460 mg
-    yogurt, plain, whole milk  350 mg
-    beef, brisket, raw (1)    1395 mg
-    beef, brisket, raw (2)    1637 mg
-    chicken, raw              1245 mg

-So 1.2 to 1.7 grams of leucine in 100 g of meat.
-So 250 g of meat is minimum at one meal, 300 g a better minimum to be on the safe side.

-Aside: This utilizes the mTOR pathway, accelerating aging, which we ought to counterbalance by fasting.
-Fast and feast.

 <a id="orgfdbb1f9"></a>